speechbrain/speechbrain.github.io/index.md

 If you are interested to collaborate or sponsor us, or if you simply want to hear more about this project, please **contact us at *speechbrainproject@gmail.com***.

 # SpeechBrain and Social Good
 The development and use of SpeechBrain technologies are parts of a policy of concern for AI for the “social good”.
 Therefore, all partners, collaborators and participants declare having read the [Montreal Declaration for a responsible development of AI](https://www.montrealdeclaration-responsibleai.com), adhere to these principles and implement them as part of the SpeechBrain project.
+Unfortunately, and as SpeechBrain is a completely open source project, users of the toolkit do not have any legal obligation to respect this declaration.
+However, the initial SpeechBrain team started this project with the goal of impacting positively the civil society.

 # Sponsors